|Nutrition Facts (per serving)|

 Try topping your chocolate-covered pretzels with nuts, coconut, M&M's, a caramel drizzle, or anything else you can dream up!

-- 24 pretzel rods or large pretzel twists
+24 pretzel rods, or large pretzel twists

-- Place the chopped chocolate in a microwave-safe bowl and microwave in 30-second intervals, stirring after every 30 seconds.
-If you are using chocolate chips, consider adding a tablespoon of shortening to help thin out the chocolate--chocolate chips tend to be thicker when melted.
+Place the chopped chocolate in a microwave-safe bowl and microwave in 30-second intervals, stirring after every 30 seconds.
+If you are using chocolate chips, consider adding 1 tablespoon of shortening to help thin out the chocolate—chocolate chips tend to be thicker when melted.
 When chocolate gets overheated it thickens and becomes unworkable, so watch your chocolate carefully during the melting process.
 Take it out of the microwave when there are still a few unmelted bits remaining, and stir until the final chunks melt.

-- If dipping pretzel rods, hold a rod by one end and dip it into the chocolate, leaving an inch or two uncovered.
+If dipping pretzel rods, hold a rod by one end and dip it into the chocolate, leaving 1 to 2 inches uncovered.
 If you are dipping pretzel twists, drop the whole pretzel into the chocolate and submerge it slightly.
 Use a fork to pull the pretzel out of the chocolate.
 Let the excess drip back into the bowl, then place it on the prepared baking sheet.

-- Place the pretzels in the refrigerator for about 15 minutes to set the chocolate.Chocolate-Covered Pretzels will keep for up to 2 weeks in an airtight container.
+Place the pretzels in the refrigerator for about 15 minutes to set the chocolate.
+They will keep for up to two weeks in an airtight container.

-Note: The chocolate on these pretzels will start to get soft if left at warm room temperature, so during warm periods, try storing them in the refrigerator.
+- The chocolate on these pretzels will start to get soft if left at warm room temperature, so during warm periods, try storing them in the refrigerator.

 - If you want your chocolate-covered pretzels to remain shiny and hard at warm room temperature, you must consider either using chocolate candy coating instead or tempering your chocolate.